-Should American Lithium not make future common share payments to the Company or not incur the required exploration and evaluation expenditures, the Atlantis option agreement will terminate without notice.
+Should American Lithium not make future common share payments or not incur the required exploration expenditures, the Atlantis option agreement will terminate without notice.
 Any shortfalls in exploration expenditures in any year may be paid to the Company in cash to keep the option in good standing.
 Any excess amounts of exploration expenditures incurred in a year can be applied to future years.